Report for New Haven officer involved shooting complete, Wethersfield OIS report nearly finished

 Related Content: Hamden, Yale officers involved in shooting identified, placed on administrative leave

 State Police say the report on the officer-involved shooting in Wethersfield that left and 18-year-old dead is expected to wrap up soon.

-That shooting happened just 4 days after the New Haven shooting.
+State police said in a statement, “The two shootings, which took place within 4 days of one another, the complexity and scope of the investigations, and the agency’s desire to complete thorough reviews has taken longer than we had initially anticipated.”